 Symptoms of Chocolate Toxicity in Dogs

-Signs of chocolate toxicity in dogs occur within hours after ingestion of chocolate.
+Signs of toxicity occur within hours after the dog has eaten chocolate.
 Early signs of chocolate poisoning in dogs include:

 Dogs with more advanced chocolate poisoning show signs such as:

 Death, which is rare, is caused by cardiac arrest.

 If you know your dog has just eaten some chocolate within the past six hours, try to determine the type and amount of chocolate ingested.

 To induce vomiting, make a 50/50 mix of hydrogen peroxide and water and pour between a teaspoon and a tablespoon, depending on the size of your dog, down his throat.

 If it does not work within five minutes, repeat the procedure, but do it no more than three times.

 After your dog has vomited, give him granular activated charcoal (food grade).
 Mix five heaping teaspoons of granules in one cup of water.
 The dosage is 1 teaspoon for dogs under 25 pounds and 2 teaspoons for dogs over 25 pounds.

 Then take your dog to the vet for further examination and treatment.